zpl-c/librg/README.md

 ## Description

 **librg** is a light-weight "mid-level" (can be considered/used as both low-level and high-level) game networking library.
-It is based on our fork of **ENet** library, which gives us low-level UDP networking with optional reliablility.
-That, accompanied by our, hand-made general purpose **zpl** library, high-peformant network culling algorithms, event-based approach to creating and managing your flow and simple inteface, gives you tools to create a simple and at the same time powerful mutiplayer based project.
+It is based on our fork of **ENet** library, which gives us low-level UDP networking with optional reliability.
+That, accompanied by our handmade general purpose **zpl** library, high-peformant network culling algorithms, event-based approach used for creation and management of your flow with a simple interface, gives you the tools to create a simple and yet powerful multi-player based projects.

 ## Features